oscargabellini/cardano-contracts-lab/README.md

 The application includes the following smart contracts:

-1. **Basic Lock/Unlock**: Simple contract to lock and unlock funds
+1. **Basic Lock/Unlock**: Simple contract to lock and unlock funds.
-2. **Unlock With Password**: Contract that requires a password to unlock funds
+2. **Unlock With Password**: Contract that requires a password to unlock funds.
-3. **Quiz Contract**: Smart contract that handles questions and rewards for correct answers
+3. **Quiz Contract**: Smart contract that handles questions and rewards for correct answers.
+4. **Vesting**: Smart contract that blocks funds that can be unlocked from the release date onwards.

 All contracts are built using Aiken, a language designed for Cardano smart contracts.